TkTech/chancy/README.md

 This project is currently in the early stages of development.
 Use at your own risk.
 It's guaranteed to be buggy and incomplete.

+## Why?

-The goal is to provide a simple, easy-to-use task queue that can be used in a wide variety of projects where the only infrastructure requirement is a postgres database that you're probably already using anyway.
+The goal is to provide a simple, easy-to-use task queue that can be used in a wide variety of projects where the only infrastructure requirement is a postgres server that you're probably already using anyway.
 Its features are added as needed by the author's projects, so it may not be suitable for all use cases.
+You shouldn't need RabbitMQ/Redis + celery to send a few emails or run a few background tasks.

 ## Features

-This project is designed to be simple and easy to use.

 - Fully-featured Jobs, with priorities, retries, timeouts, memory limits, future scheduling, and more.